-As the first integrated, multispecialty group practice in the world and one of the top hospitals in the United States, according to the 2016-2017 U.S. News & World Report Best Hospitals list, Mayo Clinic offers residents the opportunity to train in a highly supportive and collaborative environment that fosters the highest standard of medical care.
+As the first integrated, multispecialty group practice in the world and the No. 1 hospital in the United States, according to the 2017-2018 U.S. News & World Report Best Hospitals list, Mayo Clinic offers residents the opportunity to train in a highly supportive and collaborative environment that fosters the highest standard of medical care.

 Mayo Clinic established one of the world's first formalized physician training programs in 1915.
 Since that time, the Internal Medicine Residency has had a long track record of transforming great medical students into outstanding physicians, educators and scientists:

 - 98 percent or higher three-year, 10-year and 20-year American Board of Internal Medicine pass rate

 - Longitudinal care for local residents (population 144,000)

 - Diverse local communities (35 percent minority enrollment in Rochester public schools

 - Large underserved populations, including immigrants and refugees

 - Strong research productivity (residents average three peer-reviewed publications each, with a national average of 0.6)

 - Excellent fellowship match (96 percent of residents match into one of their top three program choices)